Aksahu6691/Gate_Pass/README.md

 # Gate_Pass
-It is my minor project
+I implement this project in my collage time.